Digital Transformation & Execution Leadership Program

 Darryn will be joined by Sitecore and Switch during this roundtable.

 Roundtable will expand on the theme and the importance of bringing the whole organisation along the journey with the digital teams Topics will include – Enabling the business through having support functions apply agile ways of working (e.g. marketing, HR, procurement), Getting compliance right in an agile environment and first-hand lessons from scaling agile at ING Europe and Australia

-Peter Drucker is often quoted, but rarely discussed – so how can we align Culture with Business Strategy?
+Peter Drucker is often quoted, but rarely discussed – so how can we execute on the challenge of aligning Culture with Business Strategy?

-With Culture so often quoted as a critical element of business transformation, how do you redefine what your organisation stands for when each business silo has been on their own journey for so long?
+With Culture so often quoted as a core barrier to and critical element of business transformation, how do you redefine what your organisation stands for when each business silo has been on their own journey for so long?

-Matt Boon is joined on stage with leaders from across the Australian business landscape, to discuss strategies for analysing and adjusting the culture of the technology department, as well as the broader business.
+Matt Boon is joined on stage with our global keynote and leaders from across the Australian business landscape, to discuss strategies for analysing and adjusting the culture of the technology department, as well as the broader business.